Master of Science (M.S.) Major in Quantitative Finance and Economics (Thesis Option)

 • Prerequisites: A minimum grade of B in Principles of Microeconomics and Macroeconomics (ECO 2314, ECO 2315 or equivalent), Quantitative Methods and Statistics (QMST 2333 or equivalent), Business Calculus (Math 1329 or equivalent), and Business Finance (FIN3312 or equivalent)

 • official GMAT/GRE (general test only) not required for applicants with a last-60-hours GPA of 3.5 or higher.
-If the last-60-hours GPA falls below the minimum requirement of 3.5, the official GMAT or GRE (general test only) with competitive scores will be required in order to be considered.
+If the overall or last-60-hours GPA falls below the minimum requirement of 3.5, the official GMAT or GRE (general test only) with competitive scores will be required in order to be considered.
 The Graduate College will notify applicants via email should this occur.

 • Responses to specific essay questions on the statement of purpose